Xevib/changewithin/README.md

 *Daily emails of changes to buildings and addresses on OpenStreetMap.*

-changewithin is a simple script that pulls [daily changes](http://planet.openstreetmap.org/) from OpenStreetMap with `requests`, parses them with `lxml`, finds the ones that are inside of a GeoJSON shape, sorts out the ones that are buildings, and emails a set of users with [mailgun](http://www.mailgun.com/).
+changewithin is a simple script that pulls [daily changes](http://planet.openstreetmap.org/) from OpenStreetMap with `requests`, parses them with `pyosmium`, finds the ones that are inside of a GeoJSON shape, sorts out the ones that are buildings, and emails a set of users with [mailgun](http://www.mailgun.com/).